Recognizing Teen Eating Disorders: Signs of Eating Disorders in Teens

 Tracking the food that they eat

 Research has shown that children with a high number of eating disorder symptoms at the age of 9 also had a high number of symptoms at 12.
 In this particular study these symptoms included restriction of food, binge eating, feelings of shame or anxiety about body changes and purging.
+Regular episodes of disordered eating behaviors can persist without timely intervention.

 The research also cited 3 major symptoms that parents should keep an eye out for including teens who are dissatisfied with their bodies, girls with depressive symptoms and symptoms of disordered eating cited above.
 This to say, without intervention, eating disorder symptoms will likely continue throughout the teen years.

 Research has also shown that if a teen receives treatment within the first 3 years of the onset of an eating disorder they have a much greater chance for recovery.
-For example, one study showed that people receiving treatment for bulimia within the first few years of onset had a recovery rate of 80%, while those who waited 15 years after onset experienced recovery at a rate of 20%.
+For example, one study showed that patients receiving treatment for bulimia within the first few years of onset had a recovery rate of 80%, while those who waited 15 years after onset experienced recovery at a rate of 20%.

 Again, prevention and early intervention is key to helping our kids live big, full lives, free from obsession with food and weight.
 We provide eating disorder therapy in Pennsylvania for both teens and adults.